fredericbonnet/helena/docs/src/helena-dialect/basic-commands.spec.md

   The command will return an error message with usage when given the wrong number of arguments.

+- ✅ invalid `command`

+  Only named commands are supported, hence the `command` argument must have a valid string representation.

 - ✅ unknown command

-- ✅ invalid command name
+  The command cannot get help for a non-existing command.

 - ✅ command with no help

+  The command cannot get help for a command that has none.